rundeck/docs/en/api/rundeck-api.md

     * `m`: month
     * `y`: year
 * `max`: Maximum number of items to return (default: no limit).
 * `past`: `true` to return an inverse forecast, that is, considering the current scheduler, when it should have run.
-Note this forecast is only referential, since it will not take into account if the job could have been disabled or not yet been created.
+Note this forecast is only referential, since it will not take into account if the job could have been disabled or not yet been created. **Since API v32**